Frequently Asked Questions

 Gedex’s Business Model

 Gedex envisions having four primary sources of revenue.
 First, Gedex will, as is done for traditional geophysical airborne surveys, charge the customer a fixed price for each line kilometer flown over each area surveyed; this is referred to as a “fee-for-service” revenue model.
 At the conclusion of the survey the customer will have use of the unprocessed data generated from Gedex’s HD-AGG™.
-Second, typically the client will want Gedex to process and interpret the data collected during the survey; Gedex will charge a separate fee for this service.
+Second, Gedex will charge a separate fee for any data interpretation services rendered whether such data is provided by 3rd parties or is acquired during a Gedex commissioned survey.
 Third, Gedex will seek to secure royalty (smelter) and/or other equity-like participation in resulting discoveries.
 Finally, Gedex’s business model contemplates retaining ownership of the data and licensing the data to its survey customers for a designated period of time.
 Over time, Gedex will accumulate a large proprietary data library that can be further monetized (see Q#4).

 While the traditional fee-for-service market is enormous, it pales in comparison to and fails to capture the value associated with the ability to participate in the upside of discoveries which utilize the Gedex technology.
 As the Gedex system continues to demonstrate its superior capabilities, in addition to charging for kilometers flown (i.e., fee-for-service), Gedex plans to leverage these capabilities by negotiating royalty and other up-side structures into its customer contracts.
 Probably the most important differentiator is that Gedex’s business model anticipates retaining ownership of all the surveyed data (the customer paying for the survey will only be able to exclusively license the data applicable to their particular survey for a designated period of time), enabling Gedex to build a large geophysical data base that can be leveraged and monetized in a variety of ways, beyond what is negotiated within the individual survey customer contracts. (see Q#4).
 Traditional survey operators are not configured to accomplish this.
 While ownership of the underlying survey data by the surveying company is common in the oil & gas industry, such is not currently the case within the mining sector.
 It will take some time to achieve this in the mining sector, but Gedex believes, given its significant competitive technological advantage, that such a business model can be accomplished.